Secure Communication Guide

 Configure Synapse

-Edit /etc/matrix-synapse/homeserver.yaml
+Edit /etc/matrix-synapse/homeserver.yaml to configure key settings.

 listeners: